-• Reading-Writing Practices
+Reading-Writing Practices

-- The classes can be followed up by giving a short summary of the main points covered in the class which helps break down complex and dense readings in an accessible manner.
+The classes can be followed up by giving a short summary of the main points covered in the class which helps break down complex and dense readings in an accessible manner.
 This can be done, for instance, by picking up important excerpts from the text and having a discussion around the central conceptual framework and examples used.
 The GIST (Generating Interactions between Schemata and Texts) strategy of summarisation can be used.
-If the student is meeting the TA/TF regularly, the latter can adopt the KWL (Know-Want to know Learned) strategy as well, to maximise the student's comprehension. - This reading exercise which is geared towards learning how to critically examine the claims made by the chosen text can be supplemented with short writing exercises where the students can work in groups to summarise/paraphrase certain selected portions from the text.
+If the student is meeting the teacher regularly, the latter can adopt the KWL (Know - Want to know - Learned) strategy as well, to maximise the student's comprehension.

+- This reading exercise which is geared towards learning how to critically examine the claims made by the chosen text can be supplemented with short writing exercises where the students can work in groups to summarise/paraphrase certain selected portions from the text.
 This will help make sure that the students leave the session with a written document to go back to when they revise the assigned reading.
 Writing tasks can be incorporated as an important component of classroom pedagogy itself.
-Students can be given 3-5 minutes to write by giving them opening sentences or guiding questions or pointers.

-- All readings which are positioned in a context alien to the student's own location need to be scaffolded with certain specific and concrete examples which the student can find relatable.
+Students can be given 3-5 minutes to write by giving them opening sentences or guiding questions or pointers. - All readings which are positioned in a context alien to the student's own location need to be scaffolded with certain specific and concrete examples which the student can find relatable.
 Students understand better when examples are drawn from cultures and traditions familiar to them.
 For example, with ELT students in India, Hollywood references or Harry Potter references usually do not work.
 This understanding can go a long way in simplifying concepts along with underlining not merely how these concepts are grounded in specific locations but also understanding what changes when concepts travel across contexts. - The Discussion Sessions need to focus on returning to the prescribed readings assigned as part of the course and not adding separate readings.
 Adding different readings for these sessions further burdens the student's already packed schedule. - If the student is struggling to respond in English, they can be encouraged to speak in their native language during office hours.
-In case this is happening in a class, the professor/TA/TF/any other student can rephrase it in simpler English.
+In case this is happening in a class, the teacher/any other student can rephrase it in simpler English.
 Similarly, colloquial or advanced vocabulary may not work with them.
 Example: the student may not understand you when you say "I don't speak with conviction I am merely spitballing some ideas".
 Instead, you may say, "I am not sure I am just sharing a few ideas."
 There is a better chance that the student will understand this sentence perfectly well. - Using multiple modalities- Using videos, podcasts, films, photos, diagrams and so on will definitely help the learner.
 For recorded lectures, subtitles should be provided.
 If subtitles are not adequate or helpful, a translated version can be arranged for the student.
 If written translation is not possible, all the main points can be translated orally.

-Assessment/Assignment Submissions
+• Assessment/Assignment Submissions

 Formative Assessment, or assessment that happens at all stages of learning rather than at the end of the term can help students needing English Language support.
 The aims and objectives of assessment will need to be re-thought and re-defined for ELT students.
 Their assessment can evaluate the progression in thought about concepts, theories, and arguments while not evaluating the English language per se.
-Some strategies can bemaps or write in bullet points rather than a 3000 words paper, for example.
-If the student struggles especially with writing, an oral exam can be conducted.
-They can also be asked to make videos if they are adept at it or be asked to submit a reflective piece rather than an academic one with specific language demands.
-Students can also be given alternate deadlines to submit their work.
+Some strategies can be-